Normally a study in contrasts, paint companies’ 2022 colors of the year are pretty much the same

 The selection process for choosing a Color of the Year is exhaustively thorough.
 Most brands spend a full calendar year, if not more, studying lifestyle trends, analyzing search engine data, and attending trade shows before sitting down to debate the final few chips.
 There’s pressure to permeate the zeitgeist a bit, too, because the winning hue must anticipate more than just sales.
 These “it” colors reflect our political climate, economic health, social behavior and general collective mood, thus connecting color trends with what’s happening in the wider world.

 For design buffs, the reveal can be a thrill.
 Last year’s selections, chosen during a period of extraordinary political and social upheaval, were wide-ranging, unexpected and wrapped in all sorts of heady symbolism.
 Benjamin Moore chose a rich, nautical teal (“to reflect and reset,” the brand said) while Valspar featured a palette of warm, dusty neutrals inspired by the earth, mindfulness and meditation.
 Pantone, the leader in color trend forecasting, split the 2021 title between two contrasting colors — a bright, hopeful yellow and a safe, classic gray — to make a statement about togetherness.
-“A message of positivity supported by fortitude,” Leatrice Eisman, head of the Pantone Color Institute, said in a statement.
+“A message of positivity supported by fortitude,” Leatrice Eiseman, head of the Pantone Color Institute, said in a statement.
 “This combination gives us resilience and hope.”

 Unsurprisingly after two challenging years, the messaging for 2022 is focused on wellness and regrowth.
 PPG’s pick, a mellow shade called Olive Sprig, symbolizes “new beginnings in a post-pandemic era.”
 Behr’s, a refreshing mint called Breezeway, represents “spiritual reemergence.”
 Glidden’s Guacamole, a dense and slightly retro hue, was chosen for its “spirited yet soothing” qualities that can turn a bedroom into a retreat.
 Valspar and Farrow & Ball opted for palettes instead of single colors this year, but both brands included nature-inspired greens in their selections (Valspar’s Blanched Thyme, Farrow & Ball’s Breakfast Room Green).